 Trade Forex Trading

-Difference Between Maximum Leverage Set by the Broker and Used Leverage
+Difference Between Maximum Leverage Set by the Broker & Used Leverage

-If the set leverage is 100: 1, it means that you can borrow up to $100 dollars for each 1 dollar which you have in your account but you do not have to borrow all the $100 for every $1 you've, but you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage option set 100:1 your used leverage will be 50:1 or 20:1 that you have borrowed to open a trade transaction.
+If the set leverage is 100: 1, it means that you can borrow up to 100 dollars for every dollar which you have in your forex account but you don't have to borrow all the 100 dollars for every dollar you've, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade.

 Example: